biocatchltd/yellowbox/docs/subclasses.rst

         Upon context manager entry, creates the service and starts it.
 Upon exit, stops the service.

-        *docker_client* is used to pull the image from dockerhub if it does not exist on the local machine, and for creating the container.
+        *docker_client* is a ``docker.py`` client used to pull the image from dockerhub if it does not exist on the local machine, and for creating the container.

         If *spinner* is true (default), shows an indicative text and a beautiful spinner in stdout while image is being pulled and service is starting.